luismasuelli/jackfrost/README.md

 Installing
 ==========

 Put the application package named jackfrost in your project.
+The application package is named jackfrost and is inside as the project directory, but located in the same level of this file (i.e. installed as an app before jackfrost_app and test in this project).
+It is safe to copy the application package as is to your project.

 In settings.py:
 * Install the application.
 * Customize the jQuery library (static files) in these variables: